nevdelap/ned/README.md

 Git Bash does not support colored output using ansi_term.
 Run the tests in cmd.exe.

-## Machine Setup To Build Ned
+## Machine Setup To Build `ned`

 * Install rust as per: https://www.rust-lang.org/en-US/install.html
 * (Windows) Install Visual Studio Build Tools 2017 as per: https://www.visualstudio.com/downloads/

-# Build Ned
+# Building `ned`

 ### To build for the current platform.

-Last tested on Manjaro up-to-date, and on Windows 10.0.17134.523, and on OS X High Sierra 13.1.6, with Rust 1.32.0.
+Last tested on Manjaro 18.0.2 up-to-date, on Windows 10.0.17134.523, and on OS X High Sierra 13.1.6, with Rust 1.32.0.

 ```
 cd ned
 cargo build --release
 cargo test
 ...
 test result: ok.
-134 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
+136 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out

 ```

 ### To build for 64bit musl.

-Last tested on Ubuntu 18.04 with Rust 1.27.2.
+Last tested on Manjaro 18.0.2 up-to-date, with Rust 1.32.0.

 ```
 cd ned